Skip to content

 1. Theory

 There have been many studies showing that infinite acting, linear flow is the dominant flow regime in multifractured horizontal wells for tight unconventional reservoirs.
-Most common production analysis of linear flow was first introduced by Wattenbarger et al. in 1998.
+The most common production analysis of linear flow was first introduced by Wattenbarger et al. in 1998.
 They proposed analytical solutions for both constant rate and constant pressure.
-In reality, rates and pressures are changing simultaneously.
+In reality, rates and pressures change simultaneously.
 To account for that, the principle of superposition is applied.

-- works well for transient data also, but is only an approximation (errors can be up to 20% for linear flow)
+• works well for transient data, but is only an approximation (errors can be up to 20% for linear flow).

-In the whitson+ classical RTA module, material balance time is the default time function, hence the theory for the constant rate solution is emphasized in this part of the manual.
-On the other hand, there is an option to use constant pressure solution by selecting "Real Time" as a function of time as presented here.
+In the whitson+ classical RTA module, material balance time is the default time function.
+Therefore, the theory for the constant rate solution is emphasized in this part of the manual.
+On the other hand, there is an option to use the constant pressure solution by selecting "Real Time" as a function of time, as presented here.

-The purpose of conducting this analysis is to determine the linear flow parameters (LFP=\(A\sqrt{k}\)) and drainage volume by interpreting production data.
-By using Arps equation with respect to time to end of linear flow \((t_{elf})\), production forecast can be made.
+The purpose of conducting this analysis is to determine the linear flow parameters (LFP=) and drainage volume by interpreting production data.
+Using Arps' equation with respect to the end-of-linear-flow time , a production forecast can be made.

 Fig. 1: Wellbox model

-There are two superposition time function options in whitson+; material balance time and linear superposition time.
-In addition to these, one can use real time (called "Variable Pressure" in other tools), in which no superposition time function has been applied.
+There are two superposition time function options in whitson+: material balance time and linear superposition time.
+In addition, real time can be used (called "Variable Pressure" in other tools), where no superposition time function is applied.

-The use of material balance time is common in the rate transient analysis, and is the default in whitson+.
-Material balance time
+The use of material balance time is common in rate-transient analysis, and it is the default in whitson+.
+Mathematically, material balance time, MBT \((t_c)\), is expressed as:

 where \(Q(t)\) and \(q(t)\) are cumulative production and production rate at time \(t\).

-You can select to run the classical RTA analysis with either of the following rates
+You can choose to run the classical RTA analysis with one of the following rates:

 Hydrocarbon reservoir rates are calculated from surface rates using PVT and bottomhole pressures as follows